Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Introduction

 Our goal is to recover the latent factors of the underlying low-rank tensor $\T{L}$.
 Ideally, a robust method should remain effective in the absence of $\T{S}$ or $\T{E}$.
 If the goal is estimating the low-rank tensor $\T{L}$ instead of its latent factors, we refer to robust tensor decomposition as robust tensor recovery.
 We focus on the Tucker decomposition in this paper.
 Since the CP decomposition is a special case of the Tucker decomposition when the CP-rank does not exceed any of the tensor dimensions, the proposed method may also be applied to denoise or reconstruct low CP-rank tensors.

 Many CP and Tucker decomposition methods have been proposed in the literature.
 We discuss these in \Sec{rw}.
 Our robust formulation adapts the $\LtwoE$ method \citep{scott2001parametric,scott2009l2e} to the Tucker decomposition.
 The $\LtwoE$ is a minimum distance estimator that minimizes the integrated squared error (ISE) for parametric estimation.
 The integrated squared error is also referred to as the $\Ltwo$ criterion \citep{hjort1994minimum,terrell1990linear} in nonparametric density estimation, hence the name $\LtwoE$.
 Consequently, we call our formulation of Tucker decomposition the Tucker-$\LtwoE$.
 Minimum distance estimators are well known to possess robustness properties \citep{donoho1988automatic}.
-Moreover, minimization of the $\Ltwo$ criterion has been employed in developing a wide range of robust statistical models including structured sparse models \citep{Chi2022, Liu2022}, quantile regression \citep{Lane2012}, mixture models \citep{Lee2010}, classification \citep{ChiScott2014}, forecast aggregation \citep{Ramos2014}, and survival analysis \citep{Yang2013}.
+Moreover, minimization of the $\Ltwo$ criterion has been employed in developing a wide range of robust statistical models including structured sparse models \citep{lozano2016minimum, Chi2022, Liu2023}, quantile regression \citep{Lane2012}, mixture models \citep{Lee2010}, classification \citep{ChiScott2014}, forecast aggregation \citep{Ramos2014}, and survival analysis \citep{Yang2013}.
 It also has successes in engineering applications including signal processing tasks such as wavelet-based image denoising \citep{Scott2006} and image registration \citep{ma2013robust, ma2015robust, yang2017remote}.
 The $\LtwoE$ is attractive among minimum distance estimators since it strikes a good balance between robustness, efficiency, and computational tractability \citep{scott2001parametric,scott2009l2e}.

 The rest of this article is organized as follows.
 In \Sec{tp}, we introduce tensor notation and terminology.
-In \Sec{rw}, we briefly review several prominent CP and Tucker decomposition formulations, both nonrobust and robust, in existing literature.
+In \Sec{rw}, we briefly review several prominent CP and Tucker decomposition formulations, both non-robust and robust, in the existing literature.
 In \Sec{method}, we present our formulation of robust Tucker decomposition and its solution algorithm.
-In \Sec{ne} and \Sec{rda}, we demonstrate the practical effectiveness of our approach and its advantage over existing methods in terms of accuracy with numerical experiments and real data applications.
+In \Sec{ne} and \Sec{rda}, we demonstrate the practical effectiveness of our approach and its advantage over existing methods in terms of recovery capability with numerical experiments and real data applications.